 A "My Uploads" area enables building your own cloud-based media storage bin.
 If you've got 10 images you'll use on multiple pages or sites, for instance, you can upload all of them to Wix.
 You'll then be able to access them directly from the Add Images dialog without having to upload the files each time you need them.

 Wix supports images up to 25MB in size, but keep in mind that the Wix starter plans have storage limits (500MB for the free options, for instance).
-This isn't going to be a smart way to store your library of hi-res PNGs.
+It isn't going to be a smart way to store your library of hi-res PNGs.

 The Wix App Market has further add-ons to give you more playback features, higher bandwidth, user stats, document viewers (PDFs, Google Docs, Sheets, Drawings and Slides) and more.
 They're welcome, but keep in mind that although most are free in some form, they often require extra payments to remove branding or get their best features.

 Wix's blogging platform is easily accessed from a standard button on its left-hand toolbar.
-In a click or two you're able to add a new blog post, customize its layout or change how you would like the blog to work.
+In a click or two you're able to add a new blog post, customise its layout or change how you would like the blog to work.

-There are plenty of ways to customize a post.
+There are plenty of ways to customise a post.
 You're able to add tags and categories, define related posts, and set meta titles, meta descriptions or separate mobile-friendly titles.
 And once you're done, posts can be published immediately or scheduled for some future time.

 Our test blog allowed Facebook comments by default.
 A separate app supports Disqus comments, and there's another standalone comments app, although the free version has some annoying limits (10 comments per post maximum).